 “ESSAY” MASTER’S STUDENTS

-After meeting the minimum two-semester “full-time” residency requirement – where a student pays full-time tuition for a minimum of two semesters – Whiting School master’s students who have not yet completed the research to the point where the final and sole activity is essay writing must maintain their “residency” status, but can register “part-time” by registering for eight credits or less in their final semester.
+• American students, after meeting the minimum two-semester “full-time” residency requirement – where a student pays full-time tuition for a minimum of two semesters – who have not yet completed the research to the point where the final and sole activity is essay writing must maintain their “residency” status, but can register “part-time” by registering for 3-8 credits for remaining semesters.

 For each semester where essay research and writing occurs, students must register for one of these courses, typically in the last one or two semesters.
 While the course can grant 3-10 credits per semester, most students will register for 3 or 6 credits per semester.
-Students must check with their faculty advisors to confirm when to register for the course EN.530.821 Master’s Essay – Research and Writing (through Spring 2022) or EN.530.823 MSE Graduate Research (Fall 2022 and later).
+Students must check with their faculty advisors to confirm when to register for the course EN.530.823 MSE Graduate Research.

 For International Students